isomerpages/govtech-corp/_products-and-services/Collaborate With Us/International Collaboration.md

 <p></p>
 <p></p>
 <p></p>
-<p>Smart City Expo World Congress 2023</p>
+<h3>Smart City Expo World Congress </h3>
 <p></p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="GovTech participated in the Smart City Expo World Congress 2023 in Barcelona." src="/images/Products and Services/Collaborate with us/card_2__resized_.jpg">
 </div>
 <p>Our team from the <a href="/our-capabilities/smart-city-technology/" rel="noopener noreferrer nofollow" target="_blank">Smart City Technology Division</a>,
-in collaboration with JTC Corporation and ST Engineering, represented Singapore at the prestigious Smart City Expo World Congress (SCEWC).
+in collaboration with JTC Corporation and ST Engineering, represented Singapore at the prestigious Smart City Expo World Congress (SCEWC) in 2023.
 This event, recognised as the largest and most influential gathering on urban innovation, connects leaders from the most forward-thinking companies, governments, and organisations to drive the future of urban living.</p>
 <p>At the expo, the team showcased several groundbreaking projects that underline
 Singapore's commitment to digital advancements.
 Learn more about these projects below.</p>